metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

 server.
 With the default cache strategy `auto`, it maintains cache data only when the cache file exists for target file.

-- --refresh
+- --cache-clear

-    The <--refresh> option can be used to initiate cache management or to refresh all existing cache data.
+    The **--cache-clear** option can be used to initiate cache management or to refresh all existing cache data.
 Once executed with this option, a new cache file will be created if one does not exist and then automatically maintained afterward.

 - --xlate-cache=_strategy_
     - `auto` (Default)

-        Maintain cache file if it exists.
+        Maintain the cache file if it exists.

     - `create`